 Biography.com works with a wide range of writers and editors to create accurate and informative content.
 All profiles and articles are regularly reviewed and updated by the Biography.com team.
-Profiles and articles with a "Biography.com Editors" byline have been written or edited Biography.com editors, including Kim Messina and Caroline Redmond.
+Profiles and articles with a "Biography.com Editors" byline have been written or edited by Biography.com editors, including Kim Messina and Caroline Redmond.

 For questions or concerns, please email email@example.com.